 Alternatively, you can invest in some body paints and have a little fun painting tiger stripes, a bikini, or other more abstract design on your partner’s body.
 These paints are washable so don’t worry if you get some on the rug or sheets and washing off the paint off of each other in a hot shower afterwards can be almost as entertaining as doing the painting itself!

 Blaines Art Supply gets high marks on sites like Yelp for their outstanding selection of art supplies and helpful staff.

 Whatever your plans, Valentine’s day should be about enjoying each other’s company and not running up your credit card bill.

 We hope you found this article helpful and inspiring.
 If you did, please feel free to share it with others.

-If you would love to try some of these ideas but your back, neck, or other joint pain is keeping you from having a great Valentine’s day, the caring staff and chiropractors at Better Health Chiropractic and Rehab invite you to call one of our 4 clinics for a same day appointment or you can click here to make an appointment.
+If you would love to try some of these ideas but your back, neck, or other joint pain is keeping you from having a great Valentine’s day, the caring staff and chiropractors at Better Health Chiropractic and Physical Rehab invite you to call one of our 4 clinics for a same day appointment or you can click here to make an appointment.

 No one should miss out on the fun of Valentine’s day or any day because of pain.
 Call today and set yourself on the road to healing.

 Dr. Brent Wells has been a trusted chiropractor since moving his family from Oregon to Alaska back in 1998 and founded Better Health Chiropractic & Physical Rehab – B.S. from Univ. of Nevada, Doctorate from Western States Chiropractic College, volunteer for Reflex Sympathetic Dystrophy Foundation, and member of the American Chiropractic Association.
 As a chiropractor his focus is on family, including his 3 children and wife of 20+ years, his clinics, and ongoing education.